 - A stands for Audience.
 Trust me, you don’t want to show an ad for a steakhouse to a vegan, or a vacation voucher to someone who just returned from their annual, big holiday.
 Know who you’re trying to talk to.

 - B stands for Budget.
 We’ll talk more about this in lesson 2, but it’s crucial to determine the maximum amount of money you want to risk (and be willing to potentially lose with zero results in a worst-case scenario).
 Be realistic.
-You can’t expect to sell a $1,300 professional video camera with $5 worth of ads (or a simple Amazon affiliate link – see what I did there? ;)).
+You can’t expect to sell a $1,300 professional video camera with $5 worth of ads.
 It’s not exactly an impulse purchase.

 - B stands for Brand.
 Ads have long stopped being just about advertising.
 They’ve long become a way to connect with those, who want to hear what you have to say.
 If you fail to do that in a unique way, your campaign will produce zero results, and you can’t achieve this if all you say is “Buy my stuff!!”